 1982 - 2020 is a long time to have been in business.
 Some would say that’s amazing, some would say how did you manage to remain in such a volatile and demanding market.

 I would say that focusing on a particular product area and the business which I have been a part of for so long and being the best that I can be, has enabled me to ride the rollercoaster of storms, recessions, challenges, risks, and trends, through all these years.

 My product areas have changed, but my basic ethos for business has not.

-Travelling extensively in Countries like China, which have grown almost beyond recognition, especially the big cities, has kept me involved in the changes I have witnessed.
+Travelling extensively in countries like China, which have grown almost beyond recognition, especially the big cities, has kept me involved in the changes reflected in our business.

-Retaining the essence of my business, to some extent remaining containable in order to move quickly and swiftly when times required this energy.
+Retaining the essence of my business, to some extent remaining containable in order to move quickly and swiftly when required.